-In most places where you can enter text in Moodle, editing tools are provided that are similar to those found in word processing softwares.
-For example, the editor can be used to create headings, bold or italic text, color and highlight text, create numbered and bulleted lists, or adding media or links to a page.
+In most places where you can enter text in Moodle, editing tools are provided that are similar to those found in software for word processing.
+The editor can be used to create headings, bold or italic text, color and highlight text, create numbered and bulleted lists, or to add media or links to a page.

 Note: The default editor in Moodle is the Atto HTML Editor.
 One advantage of using the Atto HTML Editor is that it automatically saves drafts every minute as you work.
 If you prefer to work without a toolbar and make entries in plain text, markup text manually, or use the older TinyMCE HTML Editor, see Editor Preferences (below).

 In the Atto toolbar, editing tools are grouped by general function.

 - Paragraph styles: Choose between small, medium, and large headings, pre-formatted, and paragraph.

 - Bold: Create new bold text or make a current selection of text bold.
 This can be useful when you want to call students' attention to an important text, such as an assignment's due date.

 - Italic: Create new italic text or make a current selection of text italic.